 WMO surveys its Member countries via the Country Profile Database (CPDB), and results from the most recent baseline survey indicated that Mekong countries provide flood and drought warning services mainly based on global or regional products, having limited accuracy and precision.
-Only Thailand has a national drought monitoring system and policy we have important part of flood and drought risk management plans are to link the hazard monitoring and risk knowledge to community-led preparedness and response actions on the ground.
+Only Thailand has a national drought monitoring system and policy.
+An important part of flood and drought risk management plans are to link the hazard monitoring and risk knowledge to community-led preparedness and response actions on the ground.
 Local communities will be consulted and engaged in the co-production of the early warnings of droughts and floods with adaptation measures, which will improve their preparedness, response capability and resilience.
-It is well-known that the Participating Countries share common climate drivers (IPCC AR6 WG1) and it is important to ensure consistency in the way the regional information; explained, regional levels integrated to develop. information is optimised (national data/information and knowledge from each country are shared) and integrated (at regional levels integrated to develop regional products) and shared with national and sub-national stakeholders for weather, water and climate services.
+It is well-known that the Participating Countries share common climate drivers (IPCC AR6 WG1) and it is important to ensure consistency in the way the regional information is optimised (national data/information and knowledge from each country are shared) and integrated (at regional levels integrated to develop regional products) and shared with national and sub-national stakeholders for weather, water and climate services.
 The IE has initially supported to have the People's Republic of China (PRC) join as the project beneficiary country but there have not been any positive responses from the project partners while submitting this pre-concept.
-Also in Myanmar, the issue of political instability is not allowing for consultation with agencies and communities leading to a lack of participation in the project (hoping the situation will improve and there will be collaboration for the ECR-Mekong project) (CR2.1).
-Further information on the involvement of the PRC (as Participating country or as a technical partner) be presented during the concept note submission.
+Also in Myanmar, the issue of political instability is not allowing for consultation with agencies and communities leading to a lack of participation in the project (hoping the situation will improve and there will be collaboration for the ECR-Mekong project).
+Further information on the involvement of the PRC (as Participating country or as a technical partner) will be presented during the concept note submission.

-Expected innovative deliverables through this project include: An integrated and state-of-the-art floods and drought risk maps and warning system, integrating environmental indicators to the impact on human and properties damage, will be open-source and thus facilitate mainstreaming of results into other initiatives relating to floods and drought management or generally supporting the development processes (raising of houses, cropping patterns, water resources management etc.) in the target countries.
-An integrated approach to floods and drought monitoring and early warning systems will support regional and national forecasters cooperating together to observe and generate useful early warning or advisory services to the stakeholders including agriculture, water management, and energy sectors (CR2.4).
-The project will promote nature-based solutions for adaptation and help maintain an ecological balance for the entire basin by ensuring systematic measures to improve restoration of wetlands or flood plains, mitigate land degradation and soil desertification are implemented (CR2.2.5).
-The project will bring together project will bring together project will bring together project will be made to the entire basin by ensuring systematic measures to improve restoration of wetlands or flood plains, mitigate land degradation and soil desertification are implemented (CR2.2.5).
-The project will bring together project will bring any decision and refine existing policies on water. are implemented (CR 2.5).
-The project will bring together policymakers and decision makers to review, develop and refine existing policies on water management and disaster risk management following experiences and Lessons learned from the outcomes under components 1 and 2.
-This will allow developing or Lessons learned from the outcomes under components 1 and 2.
-This will allow developing or Lessons learned from the outcomes under components 1 and 2.
-This will allow developing or Lessons learned from the outcomes under components 1 and 2.
-This will allow developing or potential conflicts in water use between agriculture, energy, and water management using multipurpose infrastructures.
-The successful implementation of the proposed ECR-Mekong project's planned outcome will support in receiving regular investments and increased budgets from the respective Ministries to maintain, sustain (increasing human resources), and improve their day-to-day operations and activities, which is currently a challenge and issue that requires immediate attention (CAR1).
+Expected innovative deliverables through this project include: : An integrated and state-of-the-art floods and drought risk maps and warning system, integrating environmental indicators to the impact on human and properties damage, will be open-source and thus facilitate mainstreaming of results into other initiatives relating to floods and drought management or generally supporting the development processes (raising of houses, cropping patterns, water resources management etc.) in the target countries.
+An integrated approach to floods and drought monitoring and early warning systems will support regional and national forecasters cooperating together to observe and generate useful early warning or advisory services to the stakeholders including agriculture, water management, and energy sectors.
+The project will promote nature-based solutions for adaptation and help maintain an ecological balance for the entire basin by ensuring systematic measures to improve restoration of wetlands or flood plains, mitigate land degradation and soil desertification are implemented.
+The project will bring together policymakers and decision makers to review, develop and refine existing policies on water management and disaster risk management following experiences and lessons learned from the outcomes under components 1 and 2.
+This will allow developing or updating regional/transboundary water management, disaster risk reduction, and climate change adaptation strategies, plans and guidelines instead of country-specific ones.
+This will be particularly important to solve on-going or potential conflicts in water use between agriculture, energy, and water management using multipurpose infrastructures.
+The successful implementation of the proposed ECR-Mekong project's planned outcome will support in receiving regular investments and increased budgets from the respective Ministries to maintain, sustain (increasing human resources), and improve their day-to-day operations and activities, which is currently a challenge and issue that requires immediate attention.